AiurTech/virgo-spark-cluster/README.md

 # Virgo Spark Cluster :sparkles: :eight_spoked_asterisk: :dizzy:

-Simplifies testing of Spark 2.2 application, this cluster setup focuses primarily on Spark with Hive integration.
+Simplifies building and testing applications using Spark 2.2+.
+This cluster setup focuses primarily on Spark with Hive integration.

+Components:
-Main features: Spark with Hive Metastore, Hive, YARN and Spark History server.
+  * Spark with external Hive Metastore
+  * YARN
+  * Hive (1.2.2, same version as required by Spark)
+  * Spark History server

 The cluster is integrated in such a way that it correctly handles all dependencies and it's expected to work correctly out of the box.

 The main benefits of this small cluster is that it's easy to configure to run integration tests with YARN cluster support on your own machine.

 | Virgo cluster | Hadoop   | Spark  | Hive  | Postgres |
 | ------------- |:--------:| ------:|-------|----------|